dotnet/coreclr/Documentation/design-docs/assemblyloadcontext.md

 This property will return a reference to the *Default LoadContext*.

+### Load

+This method should be overriden in a *Custom LoadContext* if the intent is to override the assembly resolution that would be done during fallback to *Defaut LoadContext*

 ### LoadFromAssemblyName

 This method can be used to load an assembly into a load context different from the load context of the currently executing assembly.

+### Resolving

+This event is raised to give the last oppurtunity to a *LoadContext* instance to attempt to resolve a requested assembly that has neither been resolved by **Load** method, nor by fallback to **Default LoadContext**.

 ## Assembly Load APIs and LoadContext

-As part of .NET Standard 2.0 effort, certain assembly load APIs off the **AppDomain** type, which were present in Desktop .NET Framework, have been brought back.
+As part of .NET Standard 2.0 effort, certain assembly load APIs off the **Assembly** type, which were present in Desktop .NET Framework, have been brought back.
 The following maps the APIs to the load context in which they will load the assembly:

-* Assembly.Load - loads the assembly into the *Default LoadContext*
+* Assembly.Load - loads the assembly into the context of the assembly that triggers the load.
-* Assemby.LoadFrom - loads the assembly into the *Default LoadContext*
+* Assembly.LoadFrom - loads the assembly into the *Default LoadContext*
 * Assembly.LoadFile - creates a new (anonymous) load context to load the assembly into.
 * Assembly.Load(byte[]) - creates a new (anonymous) load context to load the assembly into.

+If you need to influence the load process or the load context in which assemblies are loaded, please look at the various Load* APIs exposed by **AssemblyLoadContext** [API surface](https://github.com/dotnet/corefx/blob/master/src/System.Runtime.Loader/ref/System.Runtime.Loader.cs).